-- The insulation strength of the cable is higher than the max. system voltage or - there is a distance of at least 100 mm between wiring and electrically conductive parts or - connectors must be furnished with additional insulation. - Avoid mechanical stress on the cell/battery terminals.
+- there is a distance of at least 100 mm between wiring and electrically conductive parts or - Danger - Avoid mechanical stress on the cell/battery terminals.
 Protect cables with large cross-sections using cable ties and cable clamps.

 The connection cables between the main connection terminals and the charging rectifier or UPS should be flexible conductors.